artcuddy/project5-foodsnap-frontend/README.md

 -   When an authenticated user is logged in they can upload, create, edit, like, comment & add a recipe on the foodSNAP detail page.

+-   A tooltip displays extra info to the user regarding the button functionaliity.

 -   Create foodSNAP

 <img src="documentation/screenshots/add-post.webp">